Football: Africa Cup Of Nations Table - UrduPoint

 Football: Africa Cup Of Nations Table

-Abidjan, (APP - UrduPoint / Pakistan Point News - 19th Jan, 2024) Africa Cup of Nations table in the Ivory Coast on Thursday (played, won, drawn, lost, goals for, goals against, points):
+Johannesburg, (APP - UrduPoint / Pakistan Point News - 20th Jan, 2024) Africa Cup of Nations table after first match on Friday (played, won, drawn, lost, goals for, goals against, points):

 Note: Group winners and runners-up and four highest ranked third-placed teams qualify for knockout stage